 Even though we passed the enchanted fairytale forest on the way down, we somehow ended on a different part of the High Rockies Trail.
 But from there it was straightforward to continue out of the forest.

 A great half-day hike with legs strengthening and panoramic views!

 Little Lougheed in winter

 Even though we’ve hiked in early spring (yes, May in the Canadian Rockies is early spring), we’ve seen reports of people hiking all year round.
 The trail can be hiked with crampons or snowshoes and nearing the top, it’s usually so windy that the boulders are windswept.
-Sharpen your route finding skills if you head up the trail in winter covered in snow.
+Sharpen your route finding skills if you head up, the trail in winter is covered with snow.

 For accurate road conditions (or seasonal road closures due to wildlife presence or avalanche dangers) in Kananaskis, check out this website.